morganmercredi/diffusion-mri/README.md

 If you use this software, you must acknowledge the creators of this repository, link to this repository, and cite the following paper.

 Mercredi, M., & Martin, M. (2018).
 Toward faster inference of micron-scale axon diameters using Monte Carlo simulations.
 Magnetic Resonance Materials in Physics, Biology and Medicine, 31, 511-530.

+## Image Registration

+This folder has a program to register diffusion MRI images.

+*More information to come...*